Skip to main content

 Step 1.
 Rule Name

-This name will help you easily recognize the rule later when managing or prioritizing your rules.
+This will help you easily identify it later when managing priorities or reviewing existing rules.

 Blacklist Step 1